kimitaka/simple-qrcode/docs/ja/README.md

 >The more error correction used; the bigger the QrCode becomes and the less data it can store.
 Read more about [error correction](http://en.wikipedia.org/wiki/QR_code#Error_correction).

-#### Encoding
+#### Encoding `(string $encoding)`

 Change the character encoding that is used to build a QrCode.
 By default `ISO-8859-1` is selected as the encoder.
-Read more about [character encoding](http://en.wikipedia.org/wiki/Character_encoding) You can change this to any of the following:
+Read more about [character encoding](http://en.wikipedia.org/wiki/Character_encoding).

+You can change this to any of the following:

 	QrCode::encoding('UTF-8')->generate('Make me a QrCode with special symbols ♠♥!!');